Taslyn/arcade-game/README.md

 This project was designed to work on Google Chrome and was not tested on any other browsers.
 It was build using ECMAScript 6 (ES6) and will probably not work on browsers that do not support ES6.
 Since the layout of the game is not responsive, it is advised to play using a screen of sufficient size (a mobile phone will probably not work very well).

+## Acknowledgements
+A part of the code was provided by Udacity.